 Design Culture in school.
 Experiences of design workshops with children

 This paper discusses the social and cultural roots of the emerging need for project-based didactic approaches within education systems, showing the advantages of the adoption of design tools and specifically of the Service Design Thinking method.
 These are presented in relation to extant literature in the pedagogic field, giving an overview of the domains within which Service Design Thinking can be beneficial.
 A series of workshops carried out with children are then presented, highlighting the most relevant findings that have been gathered from them and discussing their methodological potential toward an implementation of design education in primary schools.

-“New shapes: the new meaning of Design” was the title of the TED talk made by the pacoers Stefano Anfossi and Silvia Remotti.
-The world of Design that it is traditionally related to products, in the last years expanded also to services and organisations.
-Design can now play an important role in the social innovation.
-Beside the new field of design, the collaborative model fostered by PACO it’s a new way of design and test the solutions proposed starting from the members of its community.
+‘New shapes: the new meaning of Design’ was the title of the TED talk made by the pacoers Stefano Anfossi and Silvia Remotti.
+The world of Design that is traditionally related to products, has in the last years expanded also to services and organisations.
+Design can now play an important role in social innovation.
+Besides this new field of design, the collaborative model fostered by PACO is a new way of design and testing solutions proposed from members of its community.
 This talk was given at a TEDx event held in Alessandria, Italy.